 How much does the process cost?

-Will I get paid from a company in liquidation?
+Who gets paid first from a company in liquidation?

 If you are an employee of the business, you may not receive your last month's wages, but you will be able to claim from the redundancy payments office for arrears of pay, holiday pay, and money in lieu of notice.
+You are unlikely to recieve any expenses that are owed to you.
 Please see our page for employees here.

 A creditor of the company